The Bloomberg Distinguished Professorships serve as the cornerstone of an ambitious effort to advance cross-disciplinary work across the University.

-The Bloomberg Distinguished Professorships (BDPs) will form a cadre of fifty world-class faculty members whose excellence in research, teaching, and service will be centered on cross-disciplinary scholarship.
-The BDPs will bridge the University’s schools and divisions, conduct and stimulate innovative research that crosses traditional disciplinary boundaries, and train a new generation of collaborative scholars.
-Together they will strongly advance the university’s commitment to new directions in scholarship and to fields where Johns Hopkins is especially well poised to assume a position of intellectual leadership.
-Chief among these fields are the university’s Signature Initiatives, and initially the BDPs will be deployed in support of these initiatives.
+The Bloomberg Distinguished Professorships (BDPs) will form a cadre of one hundred world-class faculty members whose excellence in research, teaching, and service is centered on interdisciplinary scholarship.
+The BDPs bridge the university’s schools and divisions, conduct and stimulate innovative research that crosses traditional disciplinary boundaries, and train a new generation of collaborative scholars.
+Together they strongly advance the university’s commitment to new directions in scholarship and to fields where Johns Hopkins is especially well poised to assume a position of intellectual leadership.

 The BDPs will be appointed in at least two schools or divisions, including academic centers reporting directly to the provost.
 In exceptional cases, they also may be appointed in two or more diverse departments within a single school.
 The length of appointment term – to be at least five years at a time – is negotiated by each school or affiliate with renewal as the default expectation upon completion of each term.